jerry0317/JYMoleculeTool-Swift/README.md

 *Note: the program ignores hydrogen atoms in the calculation, and the hydrogen atoms are not included in the output results.*

 ### Dependencies
-The tool uses library `JYMTBasicKit`.
+The tool uses library `JYMTBasicKit`. *`JYMTAdvancedKit` will be also used in the next version (0.4) for the calculation of SMILES data through RDKit.*

 ### Usage
 - Download the executable from the [release](https://github.com/jerry0317/JYMoleculeTool-Swift/releases/latest).